Sunday, November 3, 2019

 So yeah, I was proud of myself, for being the professional, for embodying a whole character and being confident about it.
 It has been a very long time since I have had the opportunity to dive so deeply into a character.

 But the whole production was like that, it was practically immersive.
-Balm was staged in the Form, a deeply thrust stage.
+Balm was staged in the Forum, a deeply thrust stage.
 The set (Daniel N. Denhart, designer) inspired by Edward Hopper’s Nighthawks, the non-present walls of the diner clearly defined by light (James A. Gage, designer) all organey warm inside, and bluishly cold out.

 The script is a symphony of despair, one that repeats night after night, as we lounged about the set, crouching in corners, shivering, when we weren’t on.
 Smoking live cigarettes.
 Spitting.